workshopdemos/zowe-integration/Integration.md

 ### Browse the Zowe API Catalog UI once again

 It may take 5 to 10 minutes for the SYSVAPPS to start and register to the Discovery Service.</br>
-If the application was configured properly we will see the SYSVIEW tile in the API Catalog.
+If the application was configured properly we will see the **SYSVIEW** tile in the API Catalog.

 <img style="height: 100px" src='./assets/sysview-tile.png'>
 </br></br>

 Click on the tile to drilldown to the API documentation.
-You can verify the service is confiugured properly by trying out some endpoint.
+You can verify the service is configured properly by trying out some endpoint.

 Select endpoint, click **Try it out**, fill in parameters if needed and click **Execute** button below